| Home | Greek Workshop |

 Theseus wakes everyone up and they leave without Ariadne

 N10: When Ariadne awoke and saw the ship was gone, she was heartbroken.
-She became furious, and prayed to Zeus for revenge.
+Soon she became furious, and prayed to Zeus for revenge.

 Ariadne wakes up and is sad, then angry